5 Reasons to Love The Giant Brahma Chicken Breed

 Yes, you can still get an asshole rooster.
 I had one, he would attack me at any time or for any reason, and the final straw was when he flew up my dress while I was bent over collecting eggs.
 How do you come back from that?!

-We found that to get the best roosters, the most gentle and docile, don't keep the rooster that is head of the flock.
+We found that to get the best roosters, the most gentle and docile, don't keep the rooster that is head of the flock, he has more potential to be more aggressive.
 Whenever we hatch chicks to keep we end up with roosters.
 We never keep the rooster that has become the head dude.
 We keep one of the lower roosters.

 Cold Hardy

-Standard Brahma chickens have a remarkable tolerance for cold weather, thanks to their thick feathering and small pea comb.
+Standard Brahma chickens have a remarkable tolerance for cold weather, thanks to their thick feathering, feathered legs, feathered feet, and small pea comb.
+This makes them an excellent choice for cold temperatures.

 Excellent Egg Layers

 While Standard Brahmas are primarily known for their ornamental value, they are also productive egg layers.
-Hens typically start laying eggs around 6-7 months of age and can produce around 150-200 large brown eggs per year.
+Hens typically lay their first egg around 6-7 months of age and can produce around 150-200 large brown eggs per year.
+I will say that they do take a little time to come back into laying after molting and going into winter.
+Our silkie chickens keep us in eggs through the winter oddly enough.

 Their reliable egg production makes them a practical choice for those seeking a balance between ornamental and productive breeds.
 And with how much feed the big chickens eat, you want them laying eggs.